-Domestic violence and abuse is a pattern of behaviour designed to achieve power and control over a partner or ex-partner, which is achieved through the use of physical, sexual, psychological and financial abuse or through movement restriction and/or social isolation.
+What is Domestic Abuse?
+Domestic violence and abuse is a pattern of behaviour designed to achieve power and control over a partner or ex-partner.
+This is achieved through the use of physical, sexual, psychological and financial abuse or through movement restriction and/or social isolation eg stopping you from seeing your family and or friends.

 The abuse can encompass, but is not limited to